Our Plants

 Awards: England’s Royal Horticultural Society Award of Merit.

 Cherokee made a tea from this for flu, fever, and rheumatism, paralysis and asthma.
 Native Americans used stem to make a hair wash and applied a topical poultice of masticated fronds to wounds to stop bleeding.
-1st described from a Canadian plant by French botanist Cornut in 1635.
-Tradescant the Younger introduced it to English gardens in 1638 when he sent it from Virginia Colony to London.
-English herbalist Nicholas Culpepper claimed it as “a good remedy for coughs, asthmas, pleurisy, etc., and on account of being a gentle diauretic, also in jaundice, gravel and other impurities of the kidneys,” The English Physician (Complete Herbal), 1652–1653
+1st described by French botanist Cornut in 1635.
+Introduced to gardens in 1635 from Canada where it grew in “such quantities that the French sent it from thence in package for other goods and the apothecaries at Paris use it for (another Maidenhair) in all their compositions in which that is ordered.”
+Philip Miller (1768).
+Englishman Tradescant the Younger introduced it to English gardens in 1638 when he sent it from Virginia Colony to London.
+English herbalist Nicholas Culpepper claimed it as “a good remedy for coughs, asthmas, pleurisy, etc., and on account of being a gentle diauretic, also in jaundice, gravel and other impurities of the kidneys.”
+(1652).
+Father of mixed perennial gardens, William Robinson, called this “elegant…unquestionably one of the most distinct and beautiful of the hardy ferns.”
+The Garden 1876.

 • Adiantum venustum Himalayan maidenhair fern Z 5-8